Big Bend National Park: Geology

 The oldest recorded tectonic activity in the park is related to the Paleozoic Marathon orogeny, although Proterozoic events (over 550 Mya) possibly have some deep control.
 The Marathon orogeny (part of the Ouachita-Marathon-Sonora orogenic belt) is part of thrusting of rocks from the South American Plate over the North American Plate.
 This can be best seen in the Persimmon Gap area of the park.
 This orogenic event is linked to the lack of Triassic- and Jurassic-age rocks in the park.

 Between the Triassic and the Cretaceous, the South American Plate rifted from the North American Plate, resulting in the deposition of the Glen Rose Limestone, Del Carmen Limestone, Sue Peaks Formation, Santa Elena Limestone, Del Rio Clay, Buda Limestone, and Boquillas formations (preserved in the Sierra del Carmen–Santiago Mountains, Nine Point Mesa, Mariscal Mountain, and Mesa de Anguila areas).
 Also during this time, the Chihuahua trough formed as the Gulf of Mexico opened, which resulted in east–west striking normal faulting.
 As a result of this depositional time, dinosaur, forest and other fossils are preserved in the park.

 Following the ending of rifting in the Late Cretaceous to the early Cenozoic, the Big Bend area was subjected to the Laramide orogeny.
 This period of (now east–west) compression caused the northeast-facing Mesa de Anguila (an uplifted monocline on the park's southwest margin), the southwest-facing Sierra del Carmen–Santiago Mountains (an uplifted and thrust-faulted monocline that forms the park's boundary on the east) and the Tornillo Basin.
 During the middle Cenozoic, most of the volcanic rocks, including the Chisos Group, the Pine Canyon caldera complex, and the Burro Mesa Formation, formed.

 The most recent tectonic activity in the park is basin and range faulting from the Neogene to Quaternary.
-This period of east–west extension has resulted in Estufa and Dehalo bolsons in the Chisos Mountains, as well as the Terlingua and Sierra del Carmen, Chalk Draw, and Burro Mesa Faults.
-The Rio Grande has entered the Big Bend area roughly 2 million years ago, and since then, extensive erosion and downcutting have occurred.
+This period of east–west extension has resulted in the Estufa and Dehalo bolsons in the Chisos Mountains, as well as the Terlingua and Sierra del Carmen Faults, the Chalk Draw Fault, and the Burro Mesa Fault.
+The Rio Grande entered the Big Bend area roughly 2 million years ago, and since then, extensive erosion and downcutting have occurred.

 Cultural resources

 Cultural resources in the park range from the Paleo-Indian period 10,500 years ago through the historic period represented by Native American groups, such as the Chisos, Mescaleros, and Comanche.
 More recently, Spanish, Mexican, Anglo, and Irish settlers farmed, ranched, and mined in the area.

 Throughout the prehistoric period, humans found shelter and maintained open campsites throughout the park.
-The archeological record reveals an Archaic-period desert culture, whose inhabitants developed a nomadic hunting and gathering lifestyle that remained virtually unchanged for several thousand years.
+The archeological record reveals an Archaic-period desert culture, whose inhabitants developed a nomadic, hunting-and-gathering lifestyle that remained virtually unchanged for several thousand years.

 The historic cultural landscape centers upon various subsistence or commercial land use.
 The riparian and tributary environments were used for subsistence and irrigation farming.
-Transportation networks, irrigation structures, simple domestic residences and outbuildings, and planed and terraced farmland lining the stream banks characterize these landscapes.
+Transportation networks, irrigation structures, simple domestic residences and outbuildings, and planned and terraced farmland lining the stream banks characterize these landscapes.